Orin-beep/HOTSPOT/README.md

 * Mock metagenomic data (four datasets with accession number SRR072232, SRR072233, SRR172902, and SRR172903),
 * [The Hi-C dataset](https://osf.io/ezb8j/wiki/home/),
 * [The CAMI2 marine S0 dataset](https://www.microbiome-cosi.org/cami/cami/cami2).

-The detailed preprocessing steps of the datasets are decribed in our paper.
+The detailed preprocessing steps of these datasets are decribed in our paper.

 # Usage